 They will compost down and turn back into mud.
 You are not solving the problem, you’re just delaying it.
 You are also creating a lot more work for yourself in the long run.
 Fix the source of the problem and reap the benefits.
 Band-Aids are only good to temporarily fix the problem until you are able to come up with a permanent solution.

 It sounds like it can be a lot of work but it’s a part of having ducks.
 If you can’t provide them with clean and healthy environment then possibly rethink having ducks.
 You can check out Budget Dumpster for some simple cost effective solutions to pooling water.

 The best method in the long run is to dig up the ground and lay down some drainage pipes.
 They are large pipes that have holes in the sides.
 Before you fill in the dirt you need to cover the pipes with rocks and then dirt over top.

-You can get a sleeve that goes over the pipe to stop dirt and rocks from filling the pipe but still allow water to go through.
+There are sleeves that goes over the pipe to stop dirt and rocks from filling the pipe while still allowing water to go through.
 This allows the water to seep into the ground, then into the pipe and away from the duck pen.

 If you have not built your duck pen yet I would advise you to watch which part of your yard pools in the rainy weather and avoid building it anywhere near there.

 Plants and ground covers are your best friend for dealing with the rain.
 The more things you have growing the more they will absorb the water.
 Planting clover would be a great place to start as they grow fast and the roots run deep, which will allow them to continue to grow once the ducks start eating them.

 You can add in potted plants or a small garden bed.
 Put up some small chicken wire around the edges of the garden beds, just high enough that the ducks could reach plants that grow above it.
 This will prevent the ducks from being able to get to the stem and roots of the plants.